HumanSignal/label-studio/docs/source/blog/nereval.md

 ### Import pre-annotated data

-In order to evaluate and correct the spaCy model performance for the keyword "Easter", import the spaCy model predictions into Label Studio.
+In order to evaluate and correct spaCy model performance for the keyword "Easter", generate and import spaCy model predictions into Label Studio.

+This tutorial compares the prediction quality of the small and large English NER spaCy models, trained on written text from the web, for the podcast transcript dataset.

 Run the following script to parse the dataset and output the spaCy model predictions as Label Studio tasks in JSON format:

 ```python
 import spacy